-Best adventure/horror game
+Best adventure/horror Apple Arcade game

 Inmost is the game that most took me by surprise on Apple Arcade.
 The App Store and Google Play are littered with indie horror adventures that try and capture the same grim and terrifying tone of indie classic Lone Survivor but none have been able to quite marry lo-fi pixel art and bone-shaking horror like developer Jasper Byrne did (the exception being the recent Darkwood).
 Inmost does.
-It’s one of the most polished indie horror games I’ve ever played.
+It’s one of the most polished indie horror games I’ve ever seen.
 It just feels so good to play.
 Each character handles differently but is limited to directional commands and a single action button.
 Simple actions, like running and climbing ledges are incredibly smooth.

 Coming from a small two-man Lithuanian studio via indie publisher Chucklefish Games (Stardew Valley, Wargroove) Inmost casts the player as three separate playable characters from different times (and worlds) all with different playstyles, controls and puzzle-solving mechanics.